MacAttack

 Then, as my world seems to occasionally have it, one of life’s coincidences stepped right up just when I needed it, and gave me my answer.
 A regular client placed an order, and also sent me a separate email alongside with some chat.
 In it, she just happened to mention that she was a positive reinforcement trainer.
 Who knew?!
 My interest was piqued.

-I’d already been thinking that I needed something along the lines of +R, not that I know much about it, but Mac was definitely food-obsessed so I figured a treat-reward method might work.
+I’d already been thinking that I needed something along the lines of +R, not that I knew much about it, but Mac was definitely food-obsessed so I figured a treat-reward method might work.
 I dove onto her FB page and website and lost myself for a couple of hours, feeling all the more positive that this was the system for me and Mac to bond.

-If you look on the www.horse-charming.com website, you’ll see Vikki Spit's bio, and she become my new equine mentor.
+If you look on the www.horse-charming.com website, you’ll see Vikki Spit's bio, and she became my new equine mentor.
 I seriously can’t recommend both her, and Horse Charming, enough.
-Friendly and super-informative, reassuring communicator, with a full appreciation of our situation, and above all, a horse-nut as well - her herd is amazing, and you should see her feisty shetland in action.
+Friendly and super-informative, a reassuring communicator, with a full appreciation of our situation, and above all, a horse-nut as well - her herd is amazing, and you should see her feisty shetland in action.
 Over several days, me and Vikki did the deal - I am now about to enter the world of positive reinforcement in Equine Foundation and Target Training, and I can't wait to get started.

-So here's Mac's story up to date, as at November 2017, one super-chronic sweet-itch/IR/EMS very solid lump of semi-feral native Dartmoor pony, about to enter our world of all things equine, with his new friends Murf, Cookie and Carms.
+So here's Mac's story up to date, as at November 2017, one super-chronic sweet-itch/IR/EMS very solid lump of semi-feral native Dartmoor-ish pony, about to enter our world of all things equine, with his new friends Murf, Cookie and Carms.
 Husband thinks I’m nuts.
 I think I need a ton of luck ...

-MacAttack Update, 2021 - Following the science on autoimmunity, Mac has been an ongoing work-in-progress, although with his microbiome and gut function being a major project for me, he's now in a much better place, comfy enough in his sweet itch rug not to keep scratching, although he does occasionally 'rub' his bum - I still need 2 rugs per season.
+MacAttack Update, 2021 - Following the science on autoimmunity, Mac has been an ongoing work-in-progress, although with his microbiome and gut function being a major project for me, he's now in a much better place, comfy enough in his sweet itch rug not to keep scratching, although he does occasionally 'rub' his bum - I still need 2 rugs per season though!
 Overall though, he's doing brilliantly compared to how he was when I first met him over the fence.

 However, after studying the multi-detoxification disorder, Cryptopyrroluria, aka KPU, in September'21, I was certain that Mac was a KPU-affected horse, so I've been supplementing him accordingly.